Introduction

 Google RCS for Business defines "Basic RCS" as a text-type message without any suggestion buttons, and with a text that fits into 160 bytes of UTF-8 encoding.
 In that universal standard encoding of the Internet, English letters take 1 byte, European umlauts take 2 bytes, Chinese characters 3 bytes and emojis (as well as Ancient Egyptian hieroglyphs) 4 bytes.
 The main feature of a Basic RCS is that it is delivered at a lower cost than other RCS for Business messages, and is perfect for the kind of applications where an SMS would be used in the old days of yore.
 The advantage here with RCS is the spoof-proof sender agent, which lends greater trust to security related messages, for instance, a one-time password login sequence where the message content is a short text string.

-The implementation so far includes the endpoint /send
+The implementation so far includes the endpoint /send, with the obvious purpose,

-which is used to set the urls to which receipts and incoming messages should
+the endpoint /seturl which is used to set the urls to which receipts and incoming messages should

-JSON document and returns responses in the HTTP
+request body is a JSON document and returns responses in the HTTP response body as JSON documents.

 The standard character encoding of JSON is UTF-8, and the API does not recognize any